psychemedia/storytelling-notes/farmer_and_boggart.md

 "I am told that there is no Breakfast like a Student's, no Dinner like a Lawyer's, no Bever `[Fr. ressiner.
 Cf. i.
 5. From recticinium (Du Cange).]` like a Vine-dresser's, no Supper like a Merchant's, no Second Supper `[Fr. regoubillonner.]` like a Chambermaid's; and none of all these Meals like a cowled Hobgoblin's. `[Fr.
 Farfadets.
 Rabelais uses this word of monks, with a reference to the story hinted at in ii.
 7, n.
 51 and iii.
 10, 23.
 Cf. also the proverb: Nil mendicatis sociorum dulcius offis.]` It is quite true.

-"In fact, Lord Lucifer takes at all his Meals Hobgoblins as his first Course; and he used to breakfast off Students, but, alas ! by some Misfortune, I know not what, they have for some Years past added the Holy Bible to their Studies.
+"In fact, Lord Lucifer takes at all his Meals Hobgoblins as his first Course; and he used to breakfast off Students, but, alas! by some Misfortune, I know not what, they have for some Years past added the Holy Bible to their Studies.
 For this Reason we cannot draw one of them to the Devil; and I believe that if the Hypocrite Monks do not help us, by taking their St. Paul from their Hands by Threats, Revilings, Force, Violence and Burnings, we shall get no more to nibble at down below. `[Rabelais must have been very angry to trust himself to write a sentence like this.
 It is putting quite plainly what poor Des Periers put obscurely in the Cymbalum Mundi, which drove him to  suicide.]`

 "He generally dines off Lawyers, Perverters of Right, and Robbers of the Poor; and he has them in abundance.
 But one gets tired of eating the same Dish every day.